abhishek-kumar-code/Redfish_Public/Specification.md

 * Time of the attempted application
 * ETag of the Setting Data object that was applied
-* SPMA Extended Error Information containing status information
+* Redfish Extended Error Information containing status information

-### SPMA Resources
+### Redfish Resources

-Collectively known as the SPMA Schema, the set of resource descriptions contains normative requirements on implementations conforming to this specification.
+Collectively known as the Redfish Schema, the set of resource descriptions contains normative requirements on implementations conforming to this specification.

-SPMA Resources are one of several general kinds:
+Redfish Resources are one of several general kinds:

 * Root Service Resource
   * Contains the mapping of a particular service instance to applicable subtending resources.